softberry/save-image-as/README.md

 | `IMAGE_COULD_NOT_LOADED`    | Selected image could not load.
 Maybe a network error or disk error. |
 | `FILE_HAS_NO_READIBLE_DATA` | Selected file has no readible content.                              |
 | `NO_IMAGE_FILE_SELECTED`    | Trying to transfer befor selecting an image file.                   |

+## Browser Compatibility:

+### IE 11

+As it equires polyfills to use `Object.values`, `Promise API` these should be manually added.
+Please not this is not yet fully tested.

+### Chrome, Firefox, Safari, Edge

+Latest 2 versions are tested.

+**Please note `webp` image format is not Supported on Safari / OS X older than Big Sur **